 The sour cream creates an extra moist cake crumb.

-Use room temperature ingredients.
-This creates a smoother batter that results in a cake with a uniform texture.
-Take out your ingredients one hour before beginning so that everything can come together seamlessly!
+Using room temperature ingredients will make the batter much smoother and result in a cake with a uniform texture.
+Try to take out your ingredients one hour before beginning so that everything can come together seamlessly!